RDB2G-Bench: A Comprehensive Benchmark for Automatic Graph Modeling of Relational Databases: Dataset Design for

 \subsection{Construction of Graph Models}

-As discussed in Section~\ref{sec:introduction}, there are various ways to model each RDB as a graph, and the choice of graph can significantly impact the performance of ML models built on these graphs.
-In \ourdata, we consider the design choices in the following two steps of RDB-to-graph modeling, both of which have a significant impact on the downstream-task performance of ML models, as shown in Section~\ref{sec:datasetanalysis}: \begin{itemize}[leftmargin=*] \item \textbf{Step 1:} Selecting which tables and foreign key (FK) relationships to include in the graph model. \item \textbf{Step 2:} Selecting how to represent the rows of each table, as either nodes or edges, in the graph. \end{itemize} That is, for each RDB (e.g., \texttt{rel-avito}), our dataset includes graph models that result from different combinations of design choices in \textbf{Step 1} and \textbf{Step 2} (refer to Figure~\ref{fig:introexample} for examples).
+As discussed in Section~\ref{sec:introduction}, there are various ways to model each RDB as a graph, and the performance of GNNs depends heavily on the chosen graph model.
+In \ourdata, we consider the design choices in the following two steps of RDB-to-graph modeling, both of which have a significant impact on the downstream-task performance of GNNs, as shown in Section~\ref{sec:datasetanalysis}: \begin{itemize}[leftmargin=*] \item \textbf{Step 1:} Selecting which tables and foreign key (FK) relationships to include in the graph model. \item \textbf{Step 2:} Selecting how to represent the rows of each table, as either nodes or edges, in the graph. \end{itemize} That is, for each RDB $\mathcal{R}$ (e.g., \texttt{rel-avito}), our dataset consists of graph models that result from different combinations of design choices in \textbf{Step 1} and \textbf{Step 2}, which we denote by $\mathcal{F}(\mathcal{R}, \mathcal{T})$ in Definition~\ref{def:prolem} (refer to Figure~\ref{fig:introexample} for examples).
 These graph models are used to train graph neural networks (GNNs) for predictive tasks (e.g., \texttt{user-clicks}) defined on the RDB (as described in Section~\ref{subsec:datasettings}), and to be used for this purpose, the graph models must satisfy several constraints.
 First, a valid graph model must select the \textit{task table}, which the considered predictive task is defined on.
 Second, all selected tables should be connected to the task table via a path whose length does not exceed the number of GNN layers.
 Violating this constraint would result in some nodes being unreachable during message passing, leading to degraded performance.
 Third, (the rows of) a table can be modeled as edges only if the table has exactly two FKs and its primary key (PK) is not referenced by any FKs in other tables.
 Note that, for a table with more than two FKs, hyperedge modeling would be required, which is beyond our scope, and edge modeling of a table whose PK is referenced by FK renders those FK relationships unrepresentable.
 Also note that these constraints may lead to different graph model spaces for downstream tasks defined on the same RDB.
-As summarized in Figure~\ref{fig:datasetsummary}(a), we constructed about \textbf{50k graph models} in total, for which we collected downstream task performance metrics, as described below.
+As summarized in Figure~\ref{fig:datasetsummary}(a), we constructed about \textbf{50k graph models} spanning the aforementioned RDBs and downstream tasks; and evaluated their downstream task performance metrics, as described below.